 Homeowners with sufficient equity can list their property with a qualified agent that understands the foreclosure process in their area.

 If a homeowner owes more for their property than it is currently worth, then they can hire a qualified real estate agent to market and sell their property through the negotiation of a short sale with their lender.
 This typically requires the property to be on the market for sale and the homeowner must have a financial hardship to qualify.
 Hardship can be simply defined as a material change in the financial stability of the homeowner between the date of the home purchase and the date of the short sale negotiation.
-Acceptable hardship include but are not limited to: high mortgage payment increase, job loss, divorce, excessive debt, bad health, forced or unplanned relocation and more.
+Acceptable hardship includes but is not limited to: high mortgage payment increase, job loss, divorce, excessive debt, bad health, forced or unplanned relocation and more.

 This represents only a summary of some of the solutions available to homeowners facing foreclosure.
 Please Contact Sam today for a free confidential evaluation of your individual situation, property value, and possible options.
 I am not the expert in all these matters, but I can direct you to those who are after determining the best option(s) for you to pursue.